dumians/oci-azure-devops-tools/README.md

         variables are named _OCI.AccessKeyID_, _OCI.SecretAccessKey_ and optionally _OCI.SessionToken_.
 To supply the ID of the region to make the call in, e.g. us-west-2, you can also use the variable _OCI.Region_.
 -   Environment variables in the build agent's environment.
     -   If tasks are not configured with the name of a service endpoint, and credentials or region are not available from task variables, the tasks will attempt to obtain credentials, and optionally region, from standard environment variables in the build process environment.
 These variables are _OCI_ACCESS_KEY_ID_, _OCI_SECRET_ACCESS_KEY_ and optionally _OCI_SESSION_TOKEN_.
 To supply the ID of the region to make the call in, e.g. us-west-2, you can also use the environment variable _OCI_REGION_.
--   EC2 instance metadata, for build hosts running on EC2 instances.
    -   Both credential and region information can be automatically obtained from the instance metadata in this scenario.

 ## Supported environments